-2-credit course sections per academic year on the subjects of Career Decision-Making and Internship- Job-Search Strategies, instructed by the crossdivisional Career Connections Instructors Team through different schools and colleges at the UO.
+2-credit course sections per academic year on the subjects of Career Decision-Making and Internship-Job-Search Strategies, instructed by the cross-divisional Career Connections Instructors Team through different schools and colleges at the UO.
 See 3.10: Career Development Classes.

-On-Campus Recruitment (OCR): On-Campus Interviews and Practice Interviews
+On-Campus Recruitment (OCR): On-Campus Interviews and Practice Interviews who wish to gain practical and professional career development skills.

 Hundreds of organizations conduct on-campus interviews with UO students for the purpose of hiring for their career positions, internships or summer jobs.
-Many of these organizations also volunteer their time to provide practice interview experience to students who wish to gain practical and professional career development skills.
+Many of these organizations also volunteer their time to provide practice interview experience to students